 We appreciate that you may be frustrated by the new systems in place at our household waste and recycling centres (HWRCs), but we ask for your patience as they’re in place for everyone’s safety.

 Once you have a confirmed booking, you must follow our site rules due to the coronavirus (COVID-19) situation:

 - You can only use the sites by booking an appointment.
 The quickest way is to book online.

-- You can only book up to two visits in any four-week period.
+- You can only book up to four visits in any four-week period.
 This is to make sure all residents have fair access to our sites.

 - You'll only be able to visit the site you chose, during the time slot you chose, in the vehicle you told us about.

 - See the list of permitted vehicles allowed at Medway sites.